Quadzet/ThreatParser/README.md

 # ThreatParser
 Warrior tank threat parser for classic wow

-Requires python 3 and some packages at this time.

 To start, either run ThreatParser.exe or run ThreatParser.py with python (some standard packages required).
 Enter your Warcraftlogs report ID, press Fetch.
 Select the options and the tank and boss to parse.